Growyourbrand.net Reference notes on brand consequence May 2026

 The Visit Became A Script

-McDonald's made the customer journey unusually easy to learn: see the arches, recognize the menu language, order familiar items, receive quickly, and repeat in a different city with low anxiety.
+McDonald's made the customer path unusually easy to learn: see the arches, recognize the menu language, order familiar items, receive quickly, and repeat in a different city with low anxiety.
 That repeatable script is one of the brand's strongest assets.

 The same logic later extended through drive-thru lanes, breakfast, family ordering, value menus, digital ordering, and delivery partnerships.
 The details changed, but the core requirement stayed the same: the system had to keep making the visit feel easy before the customer had to think very hard.